476 Views

 Blackberry-Picking is a notable literary work by Seamus Heaney.
 A complete discussion of this literary work is given, which will help you enhance your literary skills and prepare for the exam.
-Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, to various questions of Blackberry-Picking.
+Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, and various study materials of Blackberry-Picking.

 Write an essay on Seamus Heaney’s treatment of nature.